Jaybit0/JtexCore/doc/readme.md

 }
 ```

-As in line three of the above example, you can also use annotations before the first parameter two clarify the type of set operation.
-You can either use the keywords `entry`, `pos`, `position`, `loc`, or `location` to set a single entry.
+As in line three of the above example, you can also use annotations before the first parameter to clarify the type of `set` operation.
+You can either use the keyword `entry`, `pos`, `position`, `loc`, or `location` to set a single entry.

 You can also set rows and columns in a matrix.
 Currently, it is only possible to set columns if the given vector size matches the matrix size.
 For that, you can use the annotation keywords `col`, `column` or `row`.